mhodgson/gibbon-sts/README.markdown

 # gibbon

-Gibbon is a simple API wrapper for interacting with [MailChimp API](http://www.mailchimp.com/api) 1.3.
+GibbonSTS is a simple API wrapper for interacting with [MailChimp STS API](http://apidocs.mailchimp.com/sts/1.0/) 1.0.
+It is forked from the wonderful [Gibbon](https://github.com/amro/gibbon)

 ##Installation

-    $ gem install gibbon
+    $ gem install gibbon-sts

 ##Requirements